 The Ritz-Carlton Orlando, Grande Lakes is ideal for families, providing convenient access to nearby Walt Disney World, SeaWorld, and Universal Studios attractions; plus, the Ritz Kids program is a favorite, and special excursions like kayaking, fishing instruction, and eco-tours allow for adventures while remaining in this 500-acre resort.

-The highlight for me here is the pool, both here and next door at the JW Marriott with their lazy river and the incredible views of the resort holiday fireworks from the club lounge balcony.
+The highlight for me here is the pool, both here which is a beautiful and sophisticated pooled lined by swaying palm trees and next door at the JW Marriott, with its lazy river and the incredible views of the resort holiday fireworks from the club lounge balcony.

 2. JW Marriott Orlando Grande Lakes

 Located at 4040 Central Florida Parkway Orlando, Florida 32837, 10.7 miles from Disney, JW Marriott Orlando Grande Lakes is a luxury Orlando hotel with unique venues, a lazy river outdoor pool, gym, spa, golf club, and dining.
 This is a Marriott Category 6 property and costs from 50,000 points per night.